 Fish Outta Water.
 Meet Dolphin, the Arctic seal.
 Dolphin loves hearing tales of the Caribbean, but how will he fare when he finds himself on his very own Caribbean adventure?
 Will he finally get to meet a real dolphin?

-About the Author: Joanne C. Hillhouse, born in Ottos, Antigua, is also the author of The Boy from Willow Bend, Dancing Nude in the Moonlight, and Oh Gad!
-Fish Outta Water is her first children’s picture book.
+About the Author: Joanne C. Hillhouse, born in Ottos Antigua, is also the author of The Boy from Willow Bend, Dancing Nude in the Moonlight, Oh Gad!, and Musical Youth.
+Her writing also appears in several anthologies.

 For more visit the fiction pages and/or http://jhohadli.wordpress.com Joanne C. Hillhouse is the founder of the Wadadli Youth Pen Prize and the resident blogger at Wadadli Pen.